 Average cost: $7 - 30 per month

 If you opt for proprietary software like Shopify, then you’ll select a premium plan that includes web hosting as well as other features and tools to help you secure, update, and maintain your store.
-Shopify offers three plans, which cost $29, $79, and $299 per month respectively.
+Shopify offers three plans, which cost $29, $79, and $299 per month, respectively.
 The basic plan at $29 per month is perfect for new online businesses.

 If you use open-source software like WordPress with the WooCommerce plugin, both the software and plugin will be free to download and install.
 But you’ll have to purchase web hosting from a third-party provider.

 Ecommerce hosting tends to be more expensive than hosting for non-ecommerce websites, but not always.
-SiteGround, for example, offers WordPress and WooCommerce hosting plans for the same rates at $6.99, $9.99, and $14.99 per month respectively.
+SiteGround, for example, offers WordPress and WooCommerce hosting plans for the same rates at $6.99, $9.99, and $14.99 per month, respectively.
 WPEngine, on the other hand, offers web hosting plans starting at $25 per month and ecommerce hosting plans starting at $30 per month.

 Average cost: $0 - $1000

 This cost can range from hundreds to thousands of dollars, depending on what items you’re purchasing and the minimum order quantity your vendor requires.
 On average, purchasing wholesale products locally costs about $100 per order.
-Purchasing wholesale products from other countries costs closer to $1000 per order on average.
+However, on average, purchasing wholesale products from other countries costs closer to $1000 per order.

 Starting Your Own Online Store